Battle of the Wazzir: The Day Sex Workers Resisted

 Many reasons and the end are the same:

-Many stories fed into the myth of how all of this started; some blame the existing in general, and the way they disrespected the locals and the customs.
+Many stories fed into the myth of how all of this started; some blame the existing of the British and their troops in general, and the way they disrespected the locals and the customs.
 Which in returned increased the tension between the British and Egyptian intellectuals who started the call for national resistance against the British, a call that will spread among all classes of the Egyptian society, including Sex workers.
 It was told that Egyptian Sex Workers would refuse to provide services to the British forces, which led the British authorities to allow foreign Sex workers to come to Egypt.
-Another story puts the spreading of STDs among British soldiers, the huge increase in the prices and the very low quality of bear to the blame.
+Another story puts the spreading of STDs among British soldiers, the huge increase in the prices and the very low quality of beer to the blame.
 Other stories states that one of the Australian soldiers, was shocked to find his siter working in one in the brothels and when he tried to kidnap her from the brothel, a huge fight erupted between him and the workers in the Brothel.
 A final story says that the reason behind the battle is the refusal of service by a sex worker for a “Mauri” solider because his skin color is too dark.
 All those stories are fun to listen to, but it is more probable that the battle started out of the pre-existing tension between the soldiers and the Sex workers in the region, and a minor incident ignited the fire.

 Passer by viewing the aftermath.
 Year 1915